 Proposal 21: The EU needs to secure its survival before it can envision a new political compact and a proper social contract.
 The Europeans have sufficient market and cultural capital, but they lack social capital - they lack the trust in themselves and each other.
 The ingenuity of the European experiment since the end of the Second World War was the reinvention of the nation-state by pooling sovereignty in order to retain it.
 But over time this process has led to the disconnection of the trans-national state from the trans-national communities.
-In itself, this does not mark the death of politics but it entails the disenchantment of politics, which has been hollowed out and been reduced to management.
-At the level of domestic politics, citizens still deal with institutions that were designed in the nineteenth century.
+In itself, this does not mark the death of politics but it entails the disenchantment of politics, citizens still deal with institutions that were designed in the nineteenth century.
 At the dawn of the twenty-first century, the main challenge for the EU is whether it can provide the space where trans-national communities are embedded in a genuinely trans-national state.